The coronavirus pandemic continues to test humanitarian responses, while the world faces questions about how to ensure equal access to vaccines.

 “Most countries do not have anywhere near enough vaccines to cover all health workers, or all at-risk groups, never mind the rest of their populations,” said the WHO's director-general, Tedros Adhanom Ghebreyesus.
 “There remains a shocking imbalance in the global distribution of vaccines.”

-As of 9 April, low-income countries had received just 0.2 percent of the 700 million vaccine doses administered worldwide.
-The vast majority of doses – 87 percent – were in high-income or upper middle-income countries.
-Most countries began initial rollouts by early April as vaccine distributions picked up pace: 190 countries had started vaccinations as of 6 April; in mid-February, some 130 countries hadn’t administered a single dose.
+As of early May, low-income countries had received just 0.3 percent of the 1.1 billion doses administered worldwide.
+The vast majority of doses – 80 percent – were in high-income or upper middle-income countries.
+Most countries began initial rollouts by early April as vaccine distributions picked up pace: 190 countries had started vaccinations as of 6 April in mid-February, some 130 countries hadn’t administered a single dose.

 The WHO has inked agreements to reserve some 1.3 billion doses for 92 low- and middle-income countries under the COVAX programme, which was created with the goal of ensuring equal vaccine access, including doses for at least 20 percent of countries’ populations.

 Countries began receiving their first COVAX doses in late February and early March.
 Initial planning called for some 330 million doses – enough to cover 3.3 percent of participating countries’ populations – in the first half of 2021.
-In late March, the WHO warned of delays from India's Serum Institute, which is supplying the majority of the doses.
-As of 9 April, COVAX had delivered 38 million doses worldwide.
+In March, India restricted exports to deal with its worsening second wave, adding to global shortages.
+India’s Serum Institute was slated to supply 70 percent of COVAX’s initial pipeline.
+As of 12 May, COVAX had delivered about 59 million doses worldwide.
 It had aimed for 100 million doses by the end of March.

-As of 6 April, funding for the Access to COVID-19 Tools (ACT) Accelerator, the WHO-led partnership that includes the COVAX programme, was short $22.1 billion – more than two thirds of the projected budget for 2021.
+As of 23 April, funding for the Access to COVID-19 Tools (ACT) Accelerator, the WHO-led partnership that includes the COVAX programme, was short $19 billion – roughly two thirds of the projected budget for 2021.